ColtMcG1/Mainstage/README.md

 This will execute the script and print "Hello, World!" to the console.

+See the `examples/` directory for more sample scripts and use cases.

 ## Documentation

-For detailed documentation on Mainstage, including syntax, built-in functions, and examples, please visit the [official documentation site](https://mainstage-docs.example.com).
+For detailed documentation on Mainstage, including syntax, built-in functions, and examples, please visit the [official documentation site]().

+See the `docs/` directory for local documentation files.

 ## Contributing